 - Costumes and clothing worn at the convention are still subject to nudity and public decency laws of the city of Bloomington, MN.
 Bloomington, MN City Code prohibits public nudity, defined as “the showing of the human male or female genitals or pubic area with less than a fully opaque covering; the showing of the female breast with less than a fully opaque covering of any portion thereof below a point immediately above the top of the areola; or the depiction or showing of the covered male genitals in a discernibly turgid state.”

 Planned “Spontaneous” Group Activities (Flash Mobs, Performance Art etc.)

-On occasion, parades, moving performances, LARP-style games, or other mobile events may occur at CONvergence.
-These events are welcome in the Garden Court, Smoker’s Paradise, and the Central Corridor of the Convention.
-We ask that you notify and clear these events with CONvergence Operations and CONvergence Programming in advance.
-When engaging in such activities, please avoid the North (short) Tower, programming spaces, individual parties (unless invited), the hotel bar and restaurant, and convention spaces such as The Bridge and ConSuite.
+On occasion, parades, moving performances, LARP-style games or other mobile events may occur at CONvergence.
+These events are welcome in the Garden Court, Smoker’s Paradise or the Central Corridor of the Convention.
+We recommend that you provide advanced notification of your plans to Operations and Programming.
+When engaging in such activities without advanced notice to and approval from Operations and Programming, please avoid the North Tower, Programming Spaces, individual parties (unless invited), the hotel bar and restaurant, and spaces such as The Bridge and ConSuite.

 Pets are not permitted in convention space.
 Service Animals, as defined under the ADA, are welcome in all areas of CONvergence.

 Distracting a service animal without its owner’s permission is a safety hazard and denies another member the benefit of their accessibility aid.
 Petting, touching, or intentionally distracting a service animal without its owner’s permission is not allowed under any circumstances.

 Please pick up after yourself.
 There are trash containers around the hotel.
 It makes a big difference if we try to keep things clean.
 There are no house elves working for CONvergence.